CF-JS-iOS-G-5/javascript-back-end/README.md

 ### User Model

   This is what an example User object will look like in our database.
 When a User is made, the only property that is required to be filled out is ``` userId ``` because that is what relates a user from Meetup's database to a user in our database.
 The other properties can be updated or omitted as needed.

+  The user will also have a property ```user.cards``` that will be added when the user is made.
+This is defaulted to an empty array that will later be filled with references to the User's Cards that they have made.

 ```
 {
   "userId": 123,
+  "cards": [],
   "bio": "lessis.me",
   "city": "New York",
   "country": "us",